-This weekend workshop will introduce high school seniors to the world of physics at SU.
+This weekend workshop is for high school seniors thinking about majoring in physics at Seattle University to get an up-close look at our program.
 Participants will stay with an SU student, meet the SU physics faculty, and complete interesting experiments in our well-equipped laboratories.
-SU PhysFest 2015 will take place on a Friday evening, and all day Saturday, March 6 and 7 2015.

 Friday evening, participants will meet their student hosts, then enjoy a reception and dinner with the physics faculty and students followed by a brief orientation and tour of the physics department and facilities.
 Saturday is a packed day of physics activities featuring six to eight experiments across a variety of subjects, with breakfast, lunch, and snacks provided.
 The official workshop ends around 4:45 pm, but participants may arrange to stay with their host student an extra night to explore the rich cultural and social experiences offered in this Pacific-rim city.